 The following functions get and set variables of specific types.

 The AG_Init<Type>() functions initialize an AG_Variable structure var with the specified value val.

 The AG_Set<Type>() functions set the value of variable name to the specified value val.
 Implicit dereferencing is done.
 If the variable does not exist, it is created.

 The AG_Bind<Type>() functions create or modify a typed pointer variable.
 The argument pVal is a pointer to the actual value.

 The AG_Bind<Type>Mp() variant accepts an extra lock argument, which is a mutex device (i.e., an AG_Mutex or pthread_mutex_t) to be acquired whenever the data referenced by pVal will be accessed.

-These functions provide an interface to floating-point numbers.
-The long double functions are only available if AG_HAVE_LONG_DOUBLE is defined.
+These functions provide an interface to both natural and fixed-size integers.
+The Uint64 and Sint64 types are only available if AG_HAVE_64BIT is defined.

 These functions provide an interface to C strings.
 A string variable may contain an unbounded string, or reference an external fixed-size buffer.

-AG_GetString() returns the contents of a string variable.
-The string is safely copied to fixed-size buffer dst, of size dst_size.
-Return the number of bytes that would have been copied were dst_size unlimited.
+AG_GetString() copies the contents of a string variable to a fixed-size buffer dst of size dst_size and returns the number of bytes that would have been copied were dst_size unlimited.

 AG_GetStringDup() returns a newly-allocated copy of the string variable.
 If the string cannot be allocated, NULL is returned.

-AG_GetStringP() returns a direct pointer to the buffer containing the string.
-If the variable is a virtual function, it is not evaluated.
-Warning: AG_GetStringP() is not free-threaded, so the object must be locked and calls should be protected by AG_LockVariable() (exceptionally, discrete strings set by AG_SetString() are safe to access without locking if the variable's parent object is locked).
+The potentially-unsafe AG_GetStringP() returns a direct pointer to the buffer containing the string.
+It is not free-threaded (so the object must be locked, and calls protected by AG_LockVariable()).
+Note that discrete strings set by AG_SetString() are safe to access without locking as long as the variable's parent object is itself locked.

 AG_InitString() initializes a AG_Variable structure with the given string, which is copied from s.